guiomar/app-epoch-equal/README.md

-# Power Spectral Density (PSD)
+# Make epochs of fixed duration

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.469-blue.svg)](https://doi.org/10.25663/brainlife.app.469)

-This Brainlife App computes Power Spectral Density (PSD) on MEG files using MNE-Python Welch method with `mne.time_frequency.psd_welch` function
+Brainlife App to make epochs of fixed duration on MEG raw data files using MNE-Python function `mne.make_fixed_length_epochs`

 ## Authors
 - Guiomar Niso (guiomar.niso@ctb.upm.es)

 ### Funding Acknowledgement
 brainlife.io is publicly funded and for the sustainability of the project it is helpful to Acknowledge the use of the platform.
 We kindly ask that you acknowledge the funding below in your publications and code reusing this code.